imathrock/sphericat/PhysicsNotes/Eigensolver method.md

 Now I need to find the eigenvalues of this Hamiltonian matrix.
 This matrix is a variation of a Toeplitz matrix; the notable characteristic is that it has a diagonal and also has 2 other diagonals filled with the same values.
 The rest of the values are 0.

 To begin with, I would implement these matrices as a flat index and write a macro that can access these using i and j.

+## Lanczos algorithm
+Now we have a massive ass matrix and it would have